Turmeric and fertility

 Turmeric tea or infusion:

-Prepare in a tea bag or loose, 2 or 3 grams of dried root in about 300 ml of water and let it boil for 15 minutes.
+Prepare 2 or 3 grams of dried root in a tea bag or loose tea bag in about 300 ml of water and let it boil for 15 minutes.

-Let it rest for 3 minutes and it will be ready to be eaten on its own, with pepper, with honey, or with both.
+Let it rest for 3 minutes and it will be ready to eat alone, with pepper, honey or both.

 Turmeric infusion with ginger: